jordynMcginnis/crypto-chart/README.md

-To share variables between Sass files, you can use Sass imports.
-For example, `src/App.scss` and other component style files could include `@import "./shared.scss";` with variable definitions.

-To enable importing files without using relative paths, you can add the  `--include-path` option to the command in `package.json`.
+e importing files without using relative paths, you can add the  `--include-path` option to the command in `package.json`.

 ```
 "build-css": "node-sass-chokidar --include-path ./src --include-path ./node_modules src/ -o src/",